Pavan-1997/Azure_DevOps_Intro/README.md

 ## Type of Hosting Option

 You can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.
+Organizations that want complete control over their data would mostly prefer to use Azure DevOps Server.